paolotous/Dogs-Cats-Recognizer/README.md

 # Dogs-Cats-Recognizer
-Deep Learning Model trained on an unbalanced dataset acquired from a Kaggle competition.
+Deep Learning Model trained on a dataset acquired from a Kaggle competition.